Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

 \subsubsection{Baselines and Ablations}

-The performance of our approach is compared against TD-A3C \cite{zhu2017target}, which only uses visual observations, and CM3 \cite{Yang2018}, which is trained without an AEC (with a fixed task difficulty level $\epsilon=0.3$).
-We ensure that TD-A3C and CM3 are modified such that both of them can be applied for the target search tasks in the training.
-Since TD-A3C is proposed to address a single agent navigation problem, we evaluate its performance with our PPO with AEC (PPO-AEC) and PPO without AEC (PPO-w/o-AEC) in the single-agent training.
+The performance of our approach is compared {against SOTA methods: (1) TD-A3C \cite{zhu2017target}, which only uses visual observations; (2) CM3 \cite{Yang2018}, which is trained via two-stage learning but without AEC (with a fixed {TDL} $\epsilon=0.3$).} We ensure that TD-A3C and CM3 are modified so that both can be applied for the target search tasks in the training.
+Since TD-A3C is proposed to address a single-agent navigation problem, we evaluate its performance with our PPO with AEC (PPO-AEC) and PPO without AEC (PPO-w/o-AEC) in the single-agent training. { PPO-AEC and PPO-w/o-AEC are compared to examine the contribution of AEC to our approach.
+Meanwhile, PPO-AEC-SW is compared with PPO-AEC to investigate the effect of the sliding window scheme.
+To validate the advantages of PPO over SAC, PPO-AEC is compared with SAC-AEC (single agent trained with SAC algorithm) regarding the training runtime and task performance.
+Note that the SAC-AEC is computationally expensive; thus we only consider 3 million training episodes.}

-To study the data-efficiency of the proposed multi-stage method, fully trained stage 2 (labeled as Direct) and ACEMSL are compared together with CM3 in the multi-agent training.
-Stage 1 of ACEMSL and CM3 are the same, trained for $3$ million steps with the AEC.
-For fair evaluation, we also trained TD-A3C and CM3 with the PPO algorithm since we consider the method frameworks not the training algorithm itself.
-The hyperparameters of PPO for all training remain the same.
+{To investigate the data efficiency of the proposed multistage scheme, fully trained Stage 2 {without pre-trained policy} (``Direct" method) is compared with CM3 and ACEMSL in the multi-agent training. {Since we only compare the performance of ACEMSL and CM3 in Stage 2, Stage 1 of ACEMSL and CM3 are the same, when trained for $3$ million episodes with the AEC.} Note that for fair evaluation, we also trained TD-A3C and CM3 with the PPO algorithm since we consider the method frameworks, not the training algorithm itself.
+The hyperparameters of PPO for all training remain the same.}